 - Pretty much any game which combines its tutorial with an action-packed first level are like this, especially for the player.

 - Call of Duty II starts with a group of Soviet conscripts taking potshots at tin cans on an ad-hoc Shooting Gallery and practicing lobbing grenades by tossing potatoes (because "grenades are more valuable than you'll ever be!").
-Then a recruit bursts in to inform the commissar that he's caught a Nazi infiltrator, and an enemy raid is imminent...
+(Bizarrely, since the time period saw mass starvation on the Soviet side...)
+Then a recruit bursts in to inform the Commissar that he's caught a Nazi infiltrator, and an enemy raid is imminent...